-After labour, a mother really need the support from her husband in order for her to recover sooner from delivering a baby.
-It is not an easy task to take care of newly born baby for 24 hours.
-The role of a husband here is significant as it can give emotional and physical support for his wife.
+After labour, a mother may need support from her husband in order for her to recover sooner from delivering a baby.
+It is not an easy task to take care of the newly born baby for 24 hours.
+The role of a husband here is significant as it may give emotional and physical support for his wife.
 This will avoid baby blue and eliminate depression.

 A husband needs to understand that a mother also needs to nurture.
 Try to replenish her “love bank” and she will not be “bankrupt”.